 United States closing costs map

-Bankrate.com researchers gathered closing-cost data from seven to 10 lenders in all states and the District of Columbia.
+Bankrate.com researchers gathered closing-cost data from 8 to 10 lenders in all states and the District of Columbia.
 Click a state for a fee-by-fee breakdown of the average closing costs for a mortgage.

-Bankrate.com surveyed up to 10 lenders in each state in June 2014 and obtained good faith estimates online for a $200,000 mortgage to buy a single-family home with a 20 percent down payment in the state's largest city.
+Bankrate.com surveyed up to 10 lenders in each state in June 2015 and obtained Good Faith Estimates online for a $200,000 mortgage to buy a single-family home with a 20 percent down payment in the state's largest city.
 Costs include fees charged by lenders, as well as third-party fees for services such as appraisals and credit reports.
-The survey excludes title insurance, title search, taxes, property insurance, association fees, interest and other prepaid items.
+The survey excludes points, title insurance, title search, taxes, property insurance, association fees, interest and other prepaid items.